awsdocs/aws-xray-developer-guide/doc-source/security_iam_service-with-iam.md

 1. For **Role Type**, choose **Amazon EC2**\.

-1. Attach managed policies to give your application access to AWS services\.
+1. Attach the following managed policy to give your application access to AWS services:
    + **AWSXRayDaemonWriteAccess** – Gives the X\-Ray daemon permission to upload trace data\.
-   + **AmazonS3ReadOnlyAccess** \(Amazon EC2 only\) – Gives the instance permission to download the X\-Ray daemon from Amazon S3\.

    If your application uses the AWS SDK to access other services, add policies that grant access to those services\.